levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 It looks like `div class="message" style="width:30rem">text</div>`
 The `Inline Styles` overwrite the properties of css file.

-This is new infor from an old file
+Why is that new info

 # Math